 Simplification of documentation and procedures

-The tax bureaus also promised to facilitate and optimize the tax deregistration process through the following measures:
+The tax bureaus will facilitate and optimize the tax deregistration process through the following measures:

-- Simplify the information: Taxpayers who have conducted real name authentication are exempted from providing tax registration certificates and personal identification documents.
+- Simplify the information required: Taxpayers who have conducted real name authentication are exempted from providing tax registration certificates and personal identification documents.

-- Open a special window: A special service window for tax deregistration will be set up in the tax authorities and adjust the number of these windows according to the situation.
+- Open a special window: A special service window for tax deregistration will be set up with the tax authorities and the number of these windows will be adjusted according to the situation.

-- Offer a ‘combo’ service: Integrate the pre-approval items for tax deregistration, plus the service of acceptance at one window, internal circulation, completion of handling tax-related affairs within a prescribed time limit, and window delivery.
+- Offer a ‘combo’ service: Integrate the pre-approval items for tax deregistration, plus the service of acceptance at one window, internal circulation, and completion of handling tax-related affairs within a prescribed time limit.

 - Optimize internal work and duties: It is necessary to innovate working methods, simplify the process, have division of labor, achieve interconnectedness, and handle within a time limit.

-Although these policies have been implemented to different degrees in various regions, eligible foreign companies may seek advice and expertise from local authorities to take advantage of simplified deregistration procedures.
+Although these policies have been implemented to different degrees in various regions, eligible foreign companies may seek advice and expertise from local experts or local authorities to take advantage of simplified deregistration procedures.

 China Briefing is written and produced by Dezan Shira & Associates.
 The practice assists foreign investors into China and has done so since 1992 through offices in Beijing, Tianjin, Dalian, Qingdao, Shanghai, Hangzhou, Ningbo, Suzhou, Guangzhou, Dongguan, Zhongshan, Shenzhen, and Hong Kong.
 Please contact the firm for assistance in China at email@example.com.